YiangAhead/IRF/README.md

 # IRF
 The code for paper 'Interactive Rectification Learning with Entropy-driven Mix for Semi-supervised Ultrasound Image Segmentation'

-The remaining code files will be published after the paper is accepted
+The remaining code files will be published if the paper is accepted